 It seems that we have already known that the fibre patch panel is the bridge of fibre patch cables.
 Fibre patch panel, also known as fibre distribution panel, serves as a convenient place to terminate all the fibre optic cable running from different rooms into the wiring closet and provides connection access to the cable’s individual fibres.
 Fibre patch panels are termination units, which are designed with a secure, organised chamber for housing connectors and splice units.

 How Does Patch Panel Termination Units Works?

-Fiber Patch Panel Termination Procedure
+Fibre Patch Panel Termination Procedure

-In the termination process, the fiber optic cable need to be pulled between two points, then connectors will need to be attached and then connected to a patch panel.
+In the termination process, the fibre optic cable need to be pulled between two points, then connectors will need to be attached and then connected to a patch panel.
 In addition, before they can be attached to a panel, connectors need to be attached to each individual strand, and a variety of tools will be needed.
-With field termination, we can determine the cable length accordingly, and fiber optic bulk cable is very easily to pull from either end of the installation circuit.
+With field termination, we can determine the cable length accordingly, and fibre optic bulk cable is very easily to pull from either end of the installation circuit.

 The processes in the device connection and cable management are linking with each other that missing any or failure in any one will result in the imperfect system, or even the damage.
-If we own a fiber patch panel, we should make full use of its termination function.
+If we own a fibre patch panel, we should make full use of its termination function.
 The products provided by FS,COM enable you to perfect your cabling system.